I. is now 4 yrs and 2 months old. I. are acum 4 ani si 2 luni.

 Speekee is an immersion-based program that teaches Spanish for children aged 2-11.
 You can get it on DVD, or view it online at Speekee TV, for a really affordable fee.
 You will have 10 episodes, each with a different theme, with lots of songs and animations.Children learn at their own pace, and they have fun while learning!

-Speekee uses the immersion method - meaning that everything is being said in Spanish only, the words are carefully introduced and thoroughly repeated several times throughout the lessons.
+Speekee uses the immersion method - meaning that everything is being said in Spanish only,

 Each week you get by email a lesson from the Fast Track program, with lots of ideas and lesson plans to complement and reinforce the lessons introduced by the Speekee videos.
 You also have access to download free activity sheets and flashcards.